stevgarcia/PowerBI/Finland_Airports/readme.md

 1. **Data transformations in high level**: this report implies a high logic transformation and use of functions for recursivity
 2. **Data presentation**: this report shows general KPIs and maps.

+PLEASE CHECK THE POWER QUERY, CRAZY TRANSFORMATION HAPPENED THERE
 ![presentation](dataSources/preview.png)